docpad/docpad/README.md

 	</html>
 	```

 4. And any files that you have in `src/public` will be copied to the `out` directory.
-E.g. `src/public/styles/style.css' -> `out/styles/style.css`
+E.g. `src/public/styles/style.css` -> `out/styles/style.css`

 5. Allowing you to really easily generate a website which only changes when the documents change (which when you think about it, is really all you need for the majority of websites)

 6. Cool, now what was with the `<%=...%>` and `<%-...%>` parts which were substituted away?

-	- This is possible because we parse all the documents and layouts through a template rendering engine.
+	- This is possible because we parse the documents and layouts through a template rendering engine.
 The template rendering engine we use is [Eco](https://github.com/sstephenson/eco) which allows you to do some pretty nifty things.
-In fact we can display the titles and links to all posts with the following html:
+In fact we can display the all titles and links of our posts with the following html:

 			<% for Document in @Documents: %>
 				<% if Document.url.indexOf('/posts') == 0: %>